Gouravlamba/TradeTech-CryptoTrakerApp/README.md

 ## it is the way of developing projcts using this framework
 ## use the library and to build an new project
 ## to track the application and all envirement
-## trade track in an application that have our owen appication to build and test is on the prodection level